 When you turn in your resignation, you terminate or end your employment with your current employer.
 This resignation is your official notice that you are ending your employment relationship.
-Often submitted verbally to the person who is your boss or manager, you will also need to submit your employment resignation in writing.
-That's because your employer will want the official resignation in writing for future reference.
+Often submitted verbally to the person who is your supervisor or manager, you will also need to submit your employment resignation in writing.
+That's because your employer will want the official resignation in writing for future reference in your employee personnel file.

 Why Human Resources Needs Your Letter on File